 According to European Insurance and Occupational Pensions Authority (EIOPA) guidelines contained within Article 75 of Directive 2009/138/EC the method of banding the portfolio into levels can be consistently applied under SII and therefore no adjustments are made to the UK GAAP position.
-At 31 December 2017 AEL has £133,370,000 of Level1 and £239,400,000 of Level 2 investments.
+At 31 December 2018 AEL has £442,095,000 of Level 2 investments.